Another Reflection Library and ORM for C++

 Condition for implementation: this should be a reasonable compromise between the level of test queries, a compile-time (in the case of C++ also associated with responsiveness of the IDE) and readability of code.

-3. second is flexibility, the ability to write any (reasonable) requests.
-In practice, this item is reduced to the possibility of writing, SUPO (create-delete-get-update) request from any WHERE-subexpressions and the ability to run cross-table queries.
+the - second is flexibility, the ability to write any (reasonable) requests.
+In practice, this item is reduced to the possibility of writing, SUPO (create-delete-get-update) request from any WHERE-subexpressions and the ability to run cross-table queries. the

-5. followed by support for DBMS from different vendors at "the program should continue to work correctly when you leap from one DBMS to another."
+- followed by support for DBMS from different vendors at "the program should continue to work correctly when you leap from one DBMS to another." the

-7. Possibility of reusing the ORM of reflection for other purposes (serialization, script binding, factories decoupled from the implementation, etc.).
-What can we say, often a reflection of the existing decisions "nailed" to ORM.
+- Possibility of reusing the ORM of reflection for other purposes (serialization, script binding, factories decoupled from the implementation, etc.).
+What can we say, often a reflection of the existing decisions "nailed" to ORM. the

 the